anniekao/artic_colours/Project_Notes.md

 [x] as a user I want to see hex values for colours
-[x] as a user I want to be able to copy values to my clipboard [] as a user I want to be able to like color palettes [] random image / colour palette feature with a 'generate' button [] images link to the art institute
+[x] as a user I want to be able to copy values to my clipboard [] as a user I want to be able to like color palettes [] images link to the art institute

 # Challenges